The Jump Off

-"The Jump Off" is a song by American rapper Lil' Kim, released as the first single on February 10 in 2003 from her third studio album La Bella Mafia.
-It was produced by Timbaland and features Mr. Cheeks.
-The single debuted at number 95 and climbed into the Top 20 at number 17 on the Billboard Hot 100.
+"The Jump Off" is a song by American rapper Lil' Kim featuring fellow American rappers Mr. Cheeks and Timbaland, who produced the track.
+It was released by Atlantic Records on February 10, 2003 as the lead single from her third studio album La Bella Mafia (2003).

 Background

 "The Jump Off" means something that gets the party going and is also slang for "the best".
 The chorus of the song interpolates the Lost Boyz's 1995 song "Jeeps, Lex Coups, Bimaz & Benz".
 Kim decided to incorporate the song for the hook because it was one of her favorite songs during that time and felt it fit the storyline, despite producer Timbaland saying she should do something else.

 Music video

 The music video for the song was filmed at "Capitale" in New York City.
 It was directed by Benny Boom.